AutodeskGames/stingray-docs/source/interactive_help/working_with_audio/optimize_audio_memory.md

 ## Use multiple sound banks

-If you have set up a system for loading and unloading resource packages in your game, you can reduce memory usage by creating multiple different sound banks (or sets of audio clips) in Wwise, and listing those different sound banks in different Stingray resource packages.
+If you have set up a system for loading and unloading resource packages in your game, you can reduce memory usage by creating multiple different sound banks (or sets of audio clips) in Wwise, and listing those different sound banks in different resource packages.
 This ensures that you only load into memory the sets of sounds that you will actually need in the game at a given time.

 For example, if you set up your game to use a different resource package for each level, you could also create a sound bank for each level that contains only the sounds needed for that level.
 You would then add each level's bank to that level's resource package.